 Conclusion #

 Having run this server for over a month at the time of writing, I can say with a high-degree of certainty that I wished I had done this migration sooner.
-In retrospect, my previous setup was truly a disaster waiting to happen; I had very few backups to speak of except for copies of some of the more important config files from running services and who knows when those were last updated (actually, I looked at “last modified” dates of some of them in retrospect and they were out by at least two years 🥲), and no backups of my drives existed because I was ignorant towards my data needs.
+In retrospect, my previous setup was truly a disaster waiting to happen; I had very few backups to speak of except for copies of some of the more important config files for the running services (and who knows when those were last updated… actually, I looked at “last modified” dates of some of them in retrospect and they were out by at least two years 🥲), and no backups of my data drives existed because I was ignorant and lazy.
 In contrast, working with unRAID has been an absolute pleasure after you get over the knowledge and terminology hurdle, and I would gladly pay for another license when I build my next machine.

 Some closing words: to the folks that build and work on the OS and features, I thank you for making software that works so well and is fairly user-friendly.
 I’ve learned a tonne working on this project and I look forward to a future build with unRAID OS ❤️.